 This laboratory course emphasizes the scientific method, involving observation, experimentation, data analysis, and critical thinking, as applied in the study of general, organic, and biochemistry in NSC 129.
 Co-requisite or prerequisite: NSC 129.
-(2nd)
+(Spring)

-NSC 302 Quantitative Methods (3)
+NSC 302 Statistics (3)

 A course designed to teach the student research methodologies, statistical analyses, and the appropriate usage of statistical methods, with primary emphasis on the ability to read and understand research.
 Prerequisite: MTH course.
-Same as BUS 202 and PSY 302.
-(1st)
+PSY 302.
+(Fall)